 Regardless of the vehicle you drive or your age, driving requires sound physical and mental health, along with good eyesight.

-In addition to the mandatory medical assessments – for which we will send you a letter – you must notify us of any change in your state of health that could hinder your ability to drive within 30 days of that change.
+In addition to the mandatory medical assessments – for which we will send you a letter – you must notify us of any change to your state of health that could hinder your ability to drive within 30 days of that change.

 The frequency of the medical assessments or vision tests varies according to: